NEET Exam Day Guidelines

 ● There is no provision of keeping any item inside or outside examination hall.
 Hence the candidates are advised not to carry items which are listed above.

 NEET Exam dress code

 It is important for candidates to dress appropriately as per the given instructions when appearing for the exam.
 Candidates violating the dress code instructions will not be allowed to appear for the exam.

 The candidates are instructed to follow the following dress code -

-● Slippers or sandals with low heels.
+- Slippers or sandals are recommended.
 Shoes cannot be worn.

 - No watch or hand accessory is allowed in the exam hall.

 - High heels are also not allowed.